 These instructions are intended for patients of Advanced Dermatology & Skin Surgery only.
 They are not meant to be comprehensive instructions; if you have questions or concerns, please call our office at 828-210-7989.

-If you have a surgical procedure scheduled with Daniel Zivony, MD, Todd Wilkinson, Dr. Michael Rains, MD, Elise Rackoff, MD, or Stephanie Myracle, MD, please follow these instructions to minimize the risk of complications during and after your procedure.
+If you have a surgical procedure scheduled with Daniel Zivony, MD, Todd Wilkinson, MD, Stephanie Myracle, MD, Elise Rackoff, MD, Alexandra Bourgeois, MD, or Jeffrey Aldridge, MD, please follow these instructions to minimize the risk of complications during and after your procedure.

 There are a few medications that have been shown to increase bleeding during surgical procedures: